pranahonk/Nusameta-Pokemon/README.md

-# Search Books - Next.js Application
+# Pokemon - Next.js Application

 This is a Next.js application for searching and displaying books.
 It uses various technologies and libraries including Chakra UI, Redux Toolkit, React Query, and more.
 The application allows users to search for books, view details about them, and paginate through the results.

-## Features

-- Search for books by title.
-- Filter books by title.
-- Filter books by year of release.
-- Switch between grid and list view.

 ## Getting Started